 Prerequisite(s): fourth-year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
+Lectures three hours a week.

 COMS 4410 [0.5 credit] Mobile Media

 Critical examination of the history, development, and expansion of mobile media and its impact on culture, connectivity, and practice; locative media practices, geocoding, wireless communication, mobile technologies, and user experience in everyday life.